cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 With that, the search is dynamic.
 If I rank a content then it is relevant to me here and now.
 If I am not interested in it, then I have stopped ranking it.
 Whatever I stopped ranking will lose rank.
 Older ranks will dilute with time.
 But, apart from my weight, the rank depends on the weight of incoming and outgoing ranks.
 And those ranks depend on their incoming and outgoing ranks...
 This makes it a never endless game, where simply because I have more tokens, might not be enough for me to always end up on top.

+**cyber~Blocks**
+### What is cyber~Page?
+cyber~Page is the face of the protocol in a way.
+It allows you to search for things.
+Obtain results.
+View statistics.
+Use governance procedures.

+### What is Cyb?
+Cyb is your friendly-robot / personal browser application.
+One one hand it is a mere browser.
+But it isn't.
+The problem is that there is no such word as of now that describes what cyb is exactly.
+It is a browser in the sense that it lets you search for things.
+But it is your personal applications, that can understand many other things.
+It can act as a wallet.
+It can act as a database.
+It contains your cyber-space robots.
+For now, we call this a browser.
+But I would imagine that something along - personal customizable web application, provides a better description.

+### What is cyb~Virus?
+The virus is a chrome extension (in the future this may apply to other web2 browsers).
+Its idea is to demonstrate the ability of cyber to download, save and rank any content from web2 to web3.
+We use chrome because we like irony.
+The idea to fuck Google right in Google's playground fascinates us.

+**Validators**
 ### How do I become a validator in Cyber?
 Make sure you have the requirements described above and [follow this guide](https://github.com/cybercongress/cyberd/blob/0.1.5/docs/run_validator.md).